Unity-Technologies/UnityKeyer/README.md

 ### Check out the licensing model

-The Keyer package is licensed under the [under the Apache License, Version 2.0](LICENSE.md).
+The Keyer package is licensed under the [Apache License, Version 2.0](LICENSE.md).

 ### Contribution and maintenance